Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: METHODOLOGY

 \subsubsection{Skip Graph Gated Recurrent Unit}

-GRU~\cite{chung2014empirical} is one of the recurrent structures designed to memorize the historical temporal information.
-However, the gradient vanishing and overwhelming state estimation of recent time step inputs cause difficulties for the model to capture long-term temporal patterns~\cite{bahdanau2014neural}.
-To alleviate this issue, we propose a graph GRU with skip to maintain a temporal relations span but with fewer recurrent steps.
-To be specific, current hidden states are updated using historical hidden states of a certain number of skips $T_k$, which can be formulated as:
+GRU is one of the recurrent structures designed to capture historical temporal information in a recurrent way~\cite{chung2014empirical}.
+However, the gradient vanishing and overwhelming state estimation of the latest inputs cause difficulties to capture long-term temporal patterns~\cite{bahdanau2014neural}.
+To alleviate this, motivated by~\cite{lai2018modeling} we propose a graph GRU with skips to maintain a temporal span with fewer recurrent steps.
+To be specific, hidden states are updated using historical hidden states of a certain number of skips $t_k$, which can be formulated as:

-where $\mathbf{r}_t$ and $\mathbf{u}_t \in\mathbb{R}^{N\times F}$ are a reset gate and update gate, respectively.
-Through the recurrent skip, the module is encouraged to focus on the long-term temporal patterns, which ignores low-level relations among consecutive frames and the limited recurrent steps also facilitate the optimization process.
-At the last recurrent step at which the short-term inference results are available, we feed the $\mathbf{\hat{Y}}_T^s$ to the graph GRU to compute the hidden states $\mathbf{H}_T$ and obtain the long-term outputs after a fully connected layer:
+where $|$ means concatenation, $\mathbf{r}_t$ and $\mathbf{u}_t \in\mathbb{R}^{N\times F}$ are reset gate and update gate, respectively.
+Through the recurrent skip, the module is encouraged to focus on the high-level long-term temporal patterns, which ignores delicate relations among consecutive frames.
+The decreased recurrent steps also facilitate the optimization process.
+At the last recurrent step at which the short-term inference results $\mathbf{\hat{Y}}_\tau^s$ are computed, we feed $\mathbf{\hat{Y}}_\tau^s$ to the graph GRU to compute the corresponding hidden states $\mathbf{H}_\tau$.
+Finally, a fully connected layer is used to obtain the long-term inference outputs:

-where $\mathbf{W}_{fl}\in \mathbb{R}^{F\times D}$, $\mathbf{b}_{fl}\in \mathbb{R}^{D}$ are parameters, and $\mathbf{\hat{Y}}_T^l\in\mathbb{R}^{N\times D}$ are long-term inference outputs.
+where $\mathbf{W}_{fl}\in \mathbb{R}^{F\times D}$, $\mathbf{b}_{fl}\in \mathbb{R}^{D}$ are parameters, and $\mathbf{\hat{Y}}_\tau^l\in\mathbb{R}^{N\times D}$ are long-term inference outputs.